josephbudd/kickwasm/README.md

 ## Tools

 1. **kicklpc** is how you manage your application's **LPC** message model. **Local Process Communications ( LPCs )** are the messages that are sent between the main process and the renderer process.
-   * Example: **kicklpc -add UpdateCustomer** would add the empty message **UpdateCustomerRenderToMainProcess** and the other empty message **UpdateCustomerMainProcessToRenderer**.
+   * Example: **kicklpc -add UpdateCustomer** would add the structs defining the message **UpdateCustomerRenderToMainProcess** and the other empty message **UpdateCustomerMainProcessToRenderer**.
-     * You would complete the definitions of the 2 messages in **domain/lpc/messages/UpdateCustomer.go** so that they can contain the information you want sent.
+     * You would complete the definitions of the 2 messages in **domain/lpc/messages/UpdateCustomer.go** so that those structs contain the fields that you want.
      * You would add message handlers in your markup panel callers.
 Each markup panel has a caller which communicates with the main process.
 In a markup panel's caller you could send an **UpdateCustomerRenderToMainProcess** message to the main process through the caller's send channel and receive an **UpdateCustomerMainProcessToRenderer** message from the main process through the caller's receive channel.
      * You would add the functionality to the main process's message handler at **mainprocess/lpc/dispatch/UpdateCustomer.go** so that it processes the **UpdateCustomerRenderToMainProcess** message received from the renderer process and does what you need done with it.
 The handler could send an **UpdateCustomerMainProcessToRenderer** message back to the renderer through the handler's send channel.
 1. **kickstore** is how you manage your application's data storage model.
    * You can add local bolt data stores.
 A local bolt store is an API and a record.
 It runs locally in the application's bolt database.
    * You can add remote APIs.
 A remote API can be for a remote database or maybe a remote server that has some service you want to use.
 You must complete a remote API's functionality.
    * You can add remote records.
 A remote record is just a struct representing a record in a remote database or data for sending or receiving data from a remote server.
-   * Example: **kickstore -add Customer** would add the local bolt **Customer** store API and the empty **Customer** record.
+   * Example: **kickstore -add Customer** would add the fully defined local bolt **Customer** store API and the empty **Customer** record.
-   * You would complete the the store's record definition in **domain/store/record/Customer.go** so that it contains the information needed.
+   * You would complete the the store's **Customer** record struct which is defined in **domain/store/record/Customer.go** so that it contains the fields that you want.
    * If you want to modify behavior of the store's API, then you would
      1. Edit the API interface in **domain/store/storer/Customer.go**.
      1. Edit the API implementation in **domain/store/storing/Customer.go**.
-   * In your main process code you would call the store's methods to update, remove, get etc.
+   * In your main process code you would call the store's API methods to update, remove, get etc.
 1. **rekickwasm** is a tool that lets you refactor your application's GUI.
 It let's you edit the application's kickwasm.yaml file.
 Rekickwasm then makes the required changes to your framework's GUI.
 1. **kickpack** is another tool.
 You won't use kickpack but the framework's build scripts in the renderer/ folder do.